August 16, 2024

-The museum island is an UNESCO world heritage site in the middle of the Spree and home to five of Berlin’s best museums and top attractions, making it the perfect spot to escape to from a cold autumn day.
-All of the museums take its visitors on a journey through space and time, showing a diverse range of artefacts and exhibits.
+Museum Island is a UNESCO World Heritage site in the middle of the Spree and home to five of Berlin’s best museums and top attractions, making it the perfect spot to take shelter on a cold or wet autumn day.
+All of the museums take their visitors on a journey through space and time, showing a diverse range of artefacts and exhibits.
 And while you are here, don’t miss out on casting a glance at the richly ornamented interiors of the Berlin Cathedral.

 Distil your own personal gin

 Did you ever dream of making your very own gin?
-At the Deutsche Spirituosen Manufaktur, you will learn the basics of distillation from the raw materials to maturation and dilution during an exclusive 4 hour long workshop and make your own premium gin, enriched by a knowledgeable expert guiding you.
+At the Deutsche Spirituosen Manufaktur, you will learn the basics of distillation from the raw materials to maturation and dilution during an exclusive 4 hour long workshop.
+You will end up with your own premium gin, enriched by a knowledgeable expert guiding you.

 The workshop also includes a light meal and a small copper vessel to bring your own spirit or gin home in.
-Alternatively, you can attend a 60-90 minute long guided tour through the unique distillery every first Friday of the month and take a look behind the scenes, including a tasting of some distillates.
+If you do not have enough time, you can attend a 60-90 minute long guided tour through the unique distillery every first Friday of the month and take a look behind the scenes, including a tasting of some distillates.

 Take a break from sightseeing by getting to know the German wellness culture in one of Berlin’s saunas.
 A lot of these spas consist of saunas, swimming pools, relaxation rooms and a wellness area.
 Vabali, in Moabit, offers 10 different saunas, each offering different treatments and soothing aromatherapy.